-PARK AVENUE AT EAST 33 STREET
+PARK AVENUE/ EAST 33 STREET

 The intersection of Park Avenue and East 33rd Street had consistently been ranked number one in the number of pedestrian crashes in the City, holding this position from 1996 through 1998, and again in 2001 and 2003.
 This trend is directly attributed to the unusual configuration of the intersection and its location at the terminus or "mouth" of the Park Avenue Tunnel, which runs under Park Avenue between East 33rd and East 40th Streets.
 The tunnel serves two-way traffic with one lane in each direction.
 There is a posted height clearance of 8'-11" and trucks are prohibited in the tunnel.
 At the north leg of the intersection, the Park Avenue Tunnel emerges, severely limiting visibility for southbound Park Avenue traffic exiting the tunnel.
 Additionally, the merging of southbound Park Avenue surface traffic and southbound tunnel traffic exiting at East 33rd Street created unsafe pedestrian and vehicular conditions.
-Overall, pedestrians crossing on the north leg of the intersection were at the most risk due to the limited visibility.
+Overall, pedestrians crossing on the north leg of the intersection vere at the most risk due to the limited visibility.

 Based upon these known factors, DOT has been actively working at this location to improve overall safety, especially for pedestrians.
 A central component of this initiative was the prohibition of pedestrians from using the north leg to cross Park Avenue directly at the mouth of the tunnel.
 This was accomplished through the use of signs and an iron fence at the northeast and northwest corners.
 Nevertheless, non-compliance of these regulations remains high.
-In 2008, more dramatic improvements were implemented to reduce these conflicts.

-In terms of the crash history at this location, this intersection has consistently ranked first in the City with the highest number of pedestrian crashes (18 in 1996, 20 in 1997, 16 in 1998 and 15 in 2001.)
-Pedestrian crashes peaked in 1997 with 20 and continued to decline with 16 crashes in 1998 and 12 crashes in 1999, the year the Department implemented its improvements.
-In 2000, the first full year for which postimplementation information is available, crashes declined to nine, which is 55% less than the crash experience in 1997.
+In terms of the accident history at this location, this intersection has consistently ranked first in the City with the highest number of pedestrian accidents (18 in 1996, 20 in 1997, 16 in 1998 and 15 in 2001.)
+Pedestrian accidents peaked in 1997 with 20 and continued to decline with 16 accidents in

+1998 and 12 accidents in 1999, the year the Department implemented its improvements.
+In 2000, the first full year for which post-implementation information is available, accidents declined to nine, which is 55% less than the accident experience in 1997.
 The Department believes the decline since 1999 can be attributed to the improvements and changes to pedestrian movements through this intersection.
-However, in 2001, pedestrian crashes increased substantially to 15, a 67% increase.
-Given the decline in crashes at this location between 1997 and 2000 and the unusual increase that took place in 2001, the Department took a closer look at the contributing factors for crashes that took place at this intersection.
-A detailed analysis of each of the 15 crashes indicated that most of these crashes were attributed to pedestrians crossing against the signal and occurred in the southbound direction where vehicles exit the tunnel.
-After this analysis took place, pedestrian crashes in 2002 declined to only five, a 67% decrease.
-Although pedestrian crashes increased to 18 in 2003, they continued to remain lower than previous years, but the intersection still ranked high in total pedestrian crashes between 2004 and 2007.
+However, in 2001, pedestrian accidents increased substantially to 15, a 67% increase.
+Given the decline in accidents at this location between 1997 and 2000 and the unusual increase that took place in 2001, the Department took a closer look at the contributing factors for accidents that took place at this intersection.
+A detailed analysis of each of the 15 accidents indicated that most of these accidents were attributed to pedestrians crossing against the signal and occurred in the southbound direction where vehicles exit the tunnel.
+After this analysis took place, pedestrian accidents in 2002 declined to only five, a 67% decrease.
+Although pedestrian accidents increased to 18 in 2003, they continued to decrease in 2004 and 2005.
+Despite the increases in 2001 and 2003, the post implementation data shows that the average number of accidents per year decreased by 39%, to 10 from 16.5.